0xKourama/Elbanna-NP-Notes/work/sec_training.md

 ---

+# what is the most simple and effective step we can take to improve our defense?
+1. improving password security

+---

+# what are the statistics?
+1. 51% reuse passwords across their business and personal accounts
+2. 67% do not use any form of two-factor authentication in their personal life, and 55% do not use it at work
+3. 57% expressed a preference for a login method that does not involve the use of passwords

+---

 # what would give an attacker access to your passwords?
 1. malicious links (clicking on ads, scareware, suspicious emails)
 2. Insecure websites = access to your browser and the passwords it contains